The Borrowers Aloft

-The Borrowers Aloft is a children's fantasy novel by Mary Norton, published in 1961 by Dent in the UK and Harcourt in the US.
-It was the fourth of five books in a series that is usually called The Borrowers, inaugurated by The Borrowers in 1952.
+The Borrowers Aloft is a children's fantasy novel by Mary Norton, published in 1961 by J. M. Dent in the United Kingdom and by Harcourt, Brace & World in the United States.
+It is the fourth of five books in The Borrowers series, which began with The Borrowers in 1952.

 Plot

-With the help of their friend Spiller, the Clock family have relocated to the miniature village of Little Fordham, where everything is perfectly scaled to Borrower size.
-However, they are soon discovered by Miss Menzies, a kind but eccentric human woman, who reveals their existence to the village's creator, Mr Pott.
-Miss Menzies and Mr Pott agree between themselves to keep the Borrowers a secret, while they also prepare a special, functioning miniature cottage for them.
+With the help of their friend Spiller, the Clock family relocate to the miniature village of Little Fordham, where everything is perfectly scaled to Borrower size.
+However, they are soon discovered by Miss Menzies, a kind but eccentric human, who reveals their existence to the village's creator, Mr Pott.
+Miss Menzies and Mr Pott agree to keep the Borrowers a secret, and prepare a functioning miniature cottage for them.

-Meanwhile, the Platters, a married couple who own a rival model village, learn of the Borrowers' existence.
-Fearing their own model village will be ruined, as they cannot compete with a model village with live occupants, the Platters kidnap the Clock family and keep them in an attic, planning to show them after building a see-through, escape-proof miniature house in which to display the tiny family.
-The Clocks are horrified at their fate, but escape seems impossible.
+Meanwhile, the Platters, who own a rival model village, learn of the Borrowers' existence.
+Fearing their own attraction will suffer, they kidnap the Clock family and confine them in an attic, intending to display them in a specially constructed, escape-proof miniature house.

-Imprisoned through the winter, Arrietty amuses herself by reading old newspapers.
-After Arrietty discovers a series of articles on hot-air balloons, she and her father race against time to build a functional Borrower-size balloon before they are trapped forever.
-With their balloon, the family escapes the attic, but, realizing they cannot return to Little Fordham, they again strike out in search of a new, safe home.
+Imprisoned through the winter, Arrietty reads old newspapers and discovers articles about hot-air balloons.
+She and her father build a Borrower-sized balloon and escape.
+Unable to return to Little Fordham, the family set out once more in search of a new home.